Net-casting spider fact sheet | Field of Mars EEC

 More invertebrate fact sheets

-- Flower spider fact sheet – another spider found on plants and flowers.
+- Wolf spider fact sheet – A ground-hunting spider that also relies on movement, camouflage and sensory adaptations.

 Habitats and ecosystems

-Field of Mars Reserve fact sheet – explains the reserve habitats that may support net-casting spiders and other invertebrates.
+- Field of Mars Reserve fact sheet – Explores the reserve habitats that support spiders, insects and other small animals.

 Attributions